 Do you do portraits or other private commissioned artwork?

 “I prefer the freedom to paint my own ideas which is why I am not a portrait painter.
-Occasionally I will accept a commission to paint in oils one of my images based on a painting that I have already done in gouache paints (opaque watercolors).
-Check the Artwork page to see which images are available for commission.
+Occasionally I will accept a commission from a museum or a corporation to paint in acrylics one of my images based on a painting that I have already done in gouache paints.
 Paintings already done in oil will not be done in gouache.”

 Do you do public art commissions?